-K-State close to naming Snyder’s replacement, plus 2 more CFB coach notes
+More context on K-State Klieman hire, plus 2 other coach notes

-1. Kansas State’s search for Bill Snyder’s replacement is coming to a close.

-Multiple sources tell SB Nation that Kansas State will formally wrap up its coaching search soon to replace Bill Snyder.

-One source tells us that the Wildcats are leaning toward hiring North Dakota State head coach Chris Klieman.
+A source told us a few hours before K-State announced the hire that the Wildcats were leaning toward hiring Klieman.
 He’s been with the Bison since 2011, when they started their run of six FCS national titles in seven years.
 He’s been the head coach for the last three and has NDSU in the national semifinals again this year.

-If Klieman is the guy, he’ll beat out Troy’s Neal Brown for the gig.
+He beat out Troy’s Neal Brown for the gig.
 Brown’s been in the running for his fair share of jobs the last couple years, including Texas Tech and Louisville this cycle.
 Brown is a young guy (38) with bonafides at the Group of 5 level.
 He’s gone into one Death Valley and beaten LSU after losing to Clemson by 6 in the other Death Valley the year before.
-The guy can coach and at some point will get his Power 5 shot, whether it’s in Manhattan or somewhere else.
+The guy can coach and at some point will get his Power 5 shot.

 A legend’s exit rarely goes as scripted, but Snyder’s from K-State’s has been odd in its own way.
 The news was scooped and reported the Friday after the 5-7 regular season ended.
 Kansas State then actually announced the news on one of the most crowded news days of the college football year, with Playoff and bowl announcements flying around the day after Championship Saturday.